datum360/Datum360-API-User-Guides/Matthew/PIM360/Field Guide/CLS360 API.md

  ]
 ```

-Classes is the final section in the snapshot and it contains an array of every object available in the "Object Browser" view of CLS360.
-The detail in each one of these objects is the same as calling `GET /domains/{domhdl}/classes/{classHdl}` for each individual class
+Classes is the final section of the snapshot and it contains an array of every object available in the "Object Browser" view of CLS360.
+The detail in each one of these objects is the same as calling `GET /domains/{domhdl}/classes/{classHdl}` for each individual class.